Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Utah has combined with its opponents to score more than 59 points in six of nine games this season.
+- Utah and its opponents have gone over the current 59-point total in six of nine games this season.

-- The combined points per game average of the two teams, 71, is 12.0 points greater than Saturday's over/under.
+- Saturday's over/under is 12.0 points lower than the two team's combined 71 points per game average.

-- The 46.4 combined points per game that these two squads have allowed this season are 12.6 fewer than the 59 over/under in this contest.
+- This contest's total is 12.6 points above the 46.4 these two squads combine to surrender per game this season.

-- The Utes and their opponents score an average of 52.7 points per game, 6.3 fewer than Saturday's total.
+- Utes games have an average total of 52.7 points this season, 6.3 fewer than Saturday's over/under.

-- In 2021, games involving the Ducks have averaged a total of 56.7 points, 2.3 fewer than this game's set over/under.
+- The 56.7 PPG average total in Ducks games this season is 2.3 points fewer than this game's over/under.

 Utah Stats and Trends